 How can I create a blog image?

-You can use tools like Canva or simply purchase a stock image to upload to your blog post.
+You can use tools like Canva and Canva alternatives or simply purchase a stock image to upload to your blog post.
 However, try to avoid free images as they can negatively affect your SEO performance if you see them being used by many other websites.

 What pictures are allowed to be used on blog posts?

 You can use any type of picture relevant to the content on your blog posts, as long as you follow the tips we provided in this article!